rmasucci/AWS-API/README.md

 # AWS-API
-# This is now using hthe AWS Cognito JaveSCript SDK
+# This is now using hthe AWS JavaScript SDK v3